 To our friends and family, my husband and I are freaks of nature.
 We can travel for three months at a time sharing one medium sized backpack and two small daypacks between us.
-This is unfathomable to most people, who cannot conceive of leaving their house without half their closet, the entire contents of their bathroom cabinets and their complete collections of books, CDs and mobile electronics.
+This is unfathomable to most people, who cannot conceive of leaving their house without half their closet, the entire contents of their bathroom cabinets, and their complete collections of gadgets.

 Why it’s important to travel lightly